Monday, February 6, 2012

 Mouldings and Medallions

-New crown, corbels and medallions
+New crown, corbels and medallions.

-Dave & Rita's home is filled with beautiful furniture pieces and carpets that they have collected over the years.
+Dave & Rita's home is filled with beautiful furniture and carpets that they have collected over the years.
 Rather than painting all the decorative trim white, they wanted to accentuate the Old World feeling of the carved wood.

 ALL of the new trim was basecoated in black..ALL of it.
 Basecoating in black gives the end product an aged patina.
 The basecoat was followed by 2 passes of bronze glaze~dark, then high lights were added.